Scandinavia & the Nordics: A Guide to the Nordic Countries

 This is especially true over the last 40 years, as hundreds of thousands of immigrants have arrived from the Balkans, the Middle East, and the horn of Africa mainly.

 So what do Scandinavians look like today?
-I’ll list some examples below of people you might have heard of that come from the region, but if you’d like to dig deeper I’ve also written an extensive article that goes into great detail about Nordic physical traits.
+I’ll list some examples below of people you might have heard of who come from the region, but if you’d like to dig deeper I’ve also written an extensive article that goes into great detail about Nordic physical traits.

 Famous Scandinavian Women